What is the Dark Web?

 - Hosting services – The Invisible Internet Project (I2P) allows websites to be hosted anonymously.

-- Marketplaces – These are often used for buying and selling illegal goods and services, weapons, software exploits and hacking services can be bought, sold, and traded.
+- Marketplaces – These are often used for buying and selling illegal goods and services.
+Items such as weapons, software exploits, and hacking services can be bought, sold, and traded.

 - Search tools

 - Social Media – Social networks are beginning to emerge that attempt to address the privacy concerns of the major public social networks such as Facebook and Twitter.